AvondreHenderson/sql-challenege/README.md

 # sql-challenege

+## Assignment Details
+#### It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
+Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
+All that remain of the database of employees from that period are six CSV files.
+#### In this assignment, you will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
+In other words, you will perform:

+#### Data Modeling and Data Engineering
+#### Data Analysis

 ## Using SQL we were tasked with finding the below data analysis
 #### 1. List the following details of each employee: employee number, last name, first name, sex, and salary.
 #### 2. List first name, last name, and hire date for employees who were hired in 1986.